-Prerequisites: EET*H126, 114.
+Prerequisites: EET*H126, EET*H114.
 Corequisites: EET*H232, EET*H252.
 A study of the operating principles of electronic and electrical instruments.
 Both analog and digital instruments are covered.
 Sources of instrument errors and standards of measurement are included, along with the design of VOM circuits and basic electronic instruments.
 Also included is an introduction to LABVIEW (Basic Virtual Instrument Programming) and data acquisition.
 Three class and three laboratory hours weekly. (fall)

 EET*H252 Digital Electronics 4 credits